 Data collection and computing.
 St. Jude researchers working with the Center routinely collect synchrotron data remotely using a dedicated workstation within the Center.
 As a member of the SouthEast Regional Collaborative Access Team (SER-CAT), St. Jude researchers enjoy regular access to the Advanced Photon Source (18 days annually).
 The Center also has access to cutting-edge National Synchtrotron Light Source II (NSLS-II) beamlines: Frontier Microfocusing Macromolecular Crystallography (FMX) for challenging protein crystals requiring the latest micro-focusing technology and Highly Automated Macromolecular Crystallography (AMX) for high-throughput drug-discovery.
 In addition, the Center maintains an in-house X-ray diffraction laboratory equipped with a Bruker AXS D8 Venture system for diffraction screening and data collection on larger well-diffracting crystals.
 The Center features full-service raw data management and extensive Linux computing infrastructure for efficient data processing, structure determination and post-structure analysis.

-Darcie Miller received her BSc in Biochemistry from UNC Chapel Hill and her PhD from UT Austin.
-Her PhD training in drug discovery included protein X-ray crystallography, biochemistry, and molecular modeling.
-As an NIH postdoctoral trainee at the Northwestern University Feinberg School of Medicine, she was part of the NIH Protein Structure Initiative (MCSG), working with leaders in the crystallography field, solving de novo structures and characterizing proteins through structure and bioinformatics approaches.
-She joined St. Jude in 2004 to pursue science in a collaborative, disease-focused setting.
-She became a departmental staff scientist in 2007, performing independent research in collaboration with faculty across the institution and training junior scientists in all aspects of macromolecular X-ray crystallography.
+Darcie Miller received her PhD in Biochemistry from UT Austin, focusing on structure-based drug discovery through protein X-ray crystallography, biochemistry, and molecular modeling.
+As an NIH postdoctoral trainee at the Northwestern University Feinberg School of Medicine, she was part of the NIH Protein Structure Initiative (PSI), solving de novo structures and characterizing proteins through structural and bioinformatics approaches.
+She joined St. Jude in 2004 to pursue science in a collaborative, therapeutics-focused setting and became staff member in 2007, performing independent research in collaboration with faculty across the institution and training junior scientists in all aspects of macromolecular X-ray crystallography.
 With 15 years of experience in facility management and operations.
 Dr. Miller has expanded facility usage and resource acquisition through internal funding and external partnerships.
 Since becoming Director in 2017, she has served as the voting board member and state representative for St. Jude’s membership in SER-CAT at APS.
 She is Principal Investigator on proposals securing access to state-of-the-art beamlines at NSLS-II, BNL, and serves as an NSLS-II Structural Biology peer reviewer.
 Dr. Miller is passionate about mentorship and training of junior scientists to meet tomorrow’s challenges.